ila-w/fake-news-detection/README.md

 ## Usage

-Before running the code, make sure Make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
+Before running the code, make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
 You can check this by navigating to the "fake-news-detection" folder, then go into the "datasets" folder.
 ```text
 fake-news-detection/
 └── datasets/